textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

   - Azure SDK 2.9 or later (Included with Visual Studio)
 - A running Azure Databricks cluster (see [Before the hands-on lab](./Before%20the%20HOL%20-%20Internet%20of%20Things.md))

-## Exercise 1: IoT Hub provisioning
+## Exercise 1: IoT Hub and Device Provisioning Service deployment

 Duration: 15 minutes

-In your architecture design session with Fabrikam, it was agreed that you would use an Azure IoT Hub to manage both the device registration and telemetry ingest from the Smart Meter Simulator.
-Your team also identified the Microsoft provided Device Explorer project that Fabrikam can use to view the list and status of devices in the IoT Hub registry.
+In your architecture design session with Fabrikam, it was agreed upon to use Azure Device Provisioning Service (DPS) to manage automatic device registration.
+The DPS would then assign an IoT Hub to the device that ingests telemetry from the Smart Meter Simulator.
+In this exercise, you will deploy an IoT Hub and DPS to enable device registration and connectivity.

-### Task 1: Provision IoT Hub
+### Task 1: Provision the IoT Hub

 In these steps, you will provision an instance of IoT Hub.